XuewenWangUGA/MacroHapCaller/README.md

    The macrohaplotypes can be visualized or edited in a text processor, Microsoft excels, and spreadsheet.

    The graphically view and compare the macrohaplotypes, please use our graphic tool: [USAT](https://github.com/XuewenWangUGA/USAT)

+   A colorful display the macrohaplotypes in a web browser is also developed.
+For this utility, please email me for a free copy.

 ## Other tools for processing bam files
   These tools are designed to process bam in any computing platform, bam processing for windows.
 It can be a Windows version of some functions of `samtools`.
 Please make sure you have the latest version of JAVA standard environment installed (Java 17 or higher version).
 This tool has been tested on Windows, Linux, and MacOS.